About Your Inferior Vena Cava (IVC) Filter Placement

 Figure 1.
 IVC filter

-Your IVC filter will be placed by your interventional radiologist.
-An interventional radiologist is a doctor who specializes in image-guided procedures.
-They will place the IVC filter in your inferior vena cava by going through a vein in your neck or groin.
-Your doctor will position the IVC filter in the vein using a fluoroscopy (real-time x-rays).
+Your IVC filter will be placed by your interventional radiologist (also called an IR doctor).
+This is a doctor who has special training in doing image-guided procedures.
+They will place the IVC filter into your inferior vena cava through a vein in your neck or groin.
+Your groin is the area between your belly and thigh.
+Your doctor will position the IVC filter in the vein using fluoroscopy (real-time X-rays).

 Ask about your medicines